joanaz/WTM/markdown/fast-style-transfer.md

 In the style of this painting:
 <p align="center"><img src = 'container/sample-images/udnie.jpg' height='400px'></p>

+*If you are running locally*
 If everything is working properly, when it finishes, you should see a stylized image of a basset appear in ```~/shared``` on your laptop.
+If you don't see the image, check that you properly mounted a shared directory by referring to the [Docker instructions](markdown/install-and-use-docker.md).

+*If you are running on the Cloud*
+If you are running in the Cloud, you will see a new file inside the ```shared``` directory in the notebook server UI (you will have to refresh your browser to see it).

 <p align="center"><img src = 'images/basset_udnie.jpg' height='400px'></p>

-If you don't see the image, check that you properly mounted a shared directory by referring to the [Docker instructions](markdown/install-and-use-docker.md)

 ### Step 4.
 Modify the script to work with your input image
 Now it's time to stylize your own image.

+*If you are running locally*
 For example, imagine your image is saved as ```cat.jpg``` inside the shared directory ```~/shared```  on your laptop.
 Then you would run these commands on the terminal connected to the Docker container to produce an image called ```cat_styled.jpg``` inside that same folder.

 ```
 # cd /workshop/fast-style-transfer
 # python evaluate.py --checkpoint /workshop/fast-style-transfer/models/udnie.ckpt --in-path /workshop/shared/cat.jpg --out-path /workshop/shared/cat_styled.jpg
 ```

+*If you are running on the Cloud*
+First, upload your image to the ```shared``` folder using the notebook server's UI, then run the above command.

 ### Step 5.
 Try a different style

 Want to change the style?
 The author of the github repo we're using has helpfully provided several pre-trained models for different styles that you can choose from.
 These are already included in the Docker image.